yumingfan/4scrummaster.ai/_posts/2025-08-04-SPARK-Training-Course.md

 **Example**:
 ```
 ## A - Action Role（Role Assignment）
-You are a senior agile product manager who is good at transforming vague concepts into executable User Stories, ensuring the development team has clear objectives, value and acceptance criteria.
+You are a senior agile product owner who is good at transforming vague concepts into executable User Stories, ensuring the development team has clear objectives, value and acceptance criteria.
 ```

 ---